 Also Read: Snapdragon For India: Snapdragon 4s Gen 2, X Elite, Copilot+, All Details!

 You also get LPDDR4X RAM and UFS 3.1 support with a 12-bit ISP.
 In addition, the processor can power phones with up to 84-megapixel cameras or 32-megapixel with zero shutter lag.
-One of the first phones to use this new chipset is confirmed to be from Xiaomi, possibly the Redmi 14 5G.
-Exclusive to India, the Snapdragon 4s Gen 2 is a promising chipset that could democratize and make 5G phones more affordable for budget users.
+Exclusive to India, the Snapdragon 4s Gen 2 is a promising chipset.
+It could make 5G phones more affordable for budget users.

 After taking a look at the best processor for mobile, it’s only valid if we take a look at some of the worst-performing chipsets that have ever been released.
 Plagued by heating, performance and network issues, these chipsets are infamous for their problems.
 So, without any further ado, let’s dive into the list of worst processors for mobile: